United States racial unrest (2020–2023): Killing of Breonna Taylor

 Breonna Taylor, a 26-year-old emergency medical technician, was fatally shot by Louisville Metro Police Department (LMPD) officers Jonathan Mattingly, Brett Hankison, and Myles Cosgrove on March 13, 2020.
 Three plainclothes LMPD officers entered her apartment in Louisville, Kentucky, executing a search warrant.
 Gunfire was exchanged between Taylor's boyfriend, Kenneth Walker, and the officers.
 Walker said that he believed that the officers were intruders.
 The LMPD officers fired over twenty shots.
 Taylor was shot eight times and LMPD Sergeant Jonathan Mattingly was injured by gunfire.
 Another police officer and an LMPD lieutenant were on the scene when the warrant was executed.

 The primary targets of the LMPD investigation were Jamarcus Glover and Adrian Walker, who were suspected of selling controlled substances from a drug house more than 10 mi away.
 According to a Taylor family attorney, Glover had dated Taylor two years before and continued to have a "passive friendship".
 The search warrant included Taylor's residence because it was suspected that Glover received packages containing drugs at Taylor's apartment and because a car registered to Taylor had been seen parked on several occasions in front of Glover's house.

 Kenneth Walker, who was licensed to carry a firearm, fired first, injuring a law enforcement officer, whereupon police returned fire into the apartment with more than 20 rounds.
-A wrongful death lawsuit filed against the police by the Taylor family's attorney alleges that the officers, who entered Taylor's home "without knocking and without announcing themselves as police officers", opened fire "with a total disregard for the value of human life;" however, according to the police account, the officers did knock and announce themselves before forcing entry.
+A wrongful death lawsuit filed against the police by the Taylor family's attorney alleges that the officers, who entered Taylor's home "without knocking and without announcing themselves as police officers", opened fire "with a total disregard for the value of human life."
+According to the police account, the officers did knock and announce themselves before forcing entry.

-With officials, media and general public distracted by COVID-19 pandemic, the police killing of Taylor initially largely escaped widespread scrutiny.
+With officials, media and general public distracted by the COVID-19 pandemic, the police killing of Taylor initially largely escaped widespread scrutiny.
 However, Taylor's death became one of the most discussed and protested events of the broader movement.